Basic Science Advances

 The clinical research branch of our Brain Tumor Program currently runs “personalized” clinical studies based on patients’ gene markers, such as human leukocyte antigen (HLA)-A2 (for immunotherapy studies), epidermal growth factor receptor (EGFR) variant III and chromosome 1p/19q co-deletion.
 In addition, the program offers a host of molecularly targeted treatment approaches for children whose brain tumors have genomic alterations that make them ideally suited for specific novel-agent trials.
 These include studies of MEK inhibitors (e.g. Selumetinib) for children with BRAF-altered low-grade gliomas, which are being conducted by the PBTC and more recently, the Children’s Oncology Group.

 Similarly, members of our group are studying rare skull base tumors such as chordoma by performing whole exome sequencing to search for novel genetic alterations in these tumors that could lead to a better understanding of their oncogenesis as well as targets for treatment.
+These targets are then evaluated to see if current therapies can be applied to these rare tumors.
+The impact of methylation in skull base tumors is also being studied to understand if these genetic changes, which occur throughout life, play a role in tumor prognosis.
 In addition, our surgeons and pathologists have identified a molecular panel that can help predict chordoma clinical behavior and prognosis.
 This panel is now applied on a regular basis to our patients to provide a personalized approach for current and future treatment

 Clinical Care Advances